EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 This test vector uses COSE_Key objects to store the pre-shared key.

-Note that since the map for ID_PSK contains a single 'kid' parameter, ID_PSK is used when transported in the protected header of the COSE Object, but only the kid_value is used when added to the plaintext (see {{sym-overview}}):
+Note that since the map for ID_PSK contains a single 'kid' parameter, ID_PSK is used when transported in the protected header of the COSE Object, but only the kid is used when added to the plaintext (see {{sym-overview}}):

 ~~~~~~~~~~~~~~~~~~~~~~~
 ID_PSK (in protected header) (CBOR-encoded) (4 bytes)